Retirement and pensions

 A pensions strategy that delivers on corporate strategy

-PwC has over 4,000 retirement, pension, asset and employee benefit specialists, across more than 50 countries around the world.
-We help our clients address and manage their retirement and pension issues, being able to provide completely independent advice and execution.
+PwC has a track record of helping our clients address and manage their retirement and pension issues, being able to provide completely independent advice and execution.

-"Given the disruptive conditions all pension stakeholders now face, it helps to have a wide-ranging understanding of business to develop great solutions to today’s pension challenges."
+"Given the disruptive conditions all pension stakeholders now face, it helps to have a wide-ranging understanding of markets and business to develop great solutions to today’s pension challenges."

 • Companies are focused on retirement benefits

-• High, unaffordable legacy liabilities are top of mind
+• High, potentially volatile legacy liabilities are top of mind

 • Companies want to help employees save